paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.xbean:xbean-asm5-shaded  4.4
- - a level        3 dependency among 1 (possibly transitive) uses

-2015-11-23 10:46  4.5
+   - a level 3 dependencies among 1 (possibly transitive) uses 2015-11-23 10:46  4.5
 2015-09-10 04:48  4.4 ***

 ========================================================================
 Presently in use: org.apache.zookeeper:zookeeper  3.4.5
- - a level        4 dependency among 1 (possibly transitive) uses

-2017-11-01 19:08  3.4.11
+   - a level 4 dependencies among 1 (possibly transitive) uses 2017-11-01 19:08  3.4.11
 2017-03-23 12:08  3.4.10
 2016-08-23 08:55  3.4.9